pensjonatus/flash-fiction/blog/the-commute.md

 ---
-title: 'The Commute'
+title: The Commute
 date: '2014-11-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Two men were riding the train into the night.